ClemGG/Dialogue-Node-System/README.md

 1. Multiple nodes available:
   - CharacterNode and RepliqueNode (to add characters and text lines as well as audio),
-  - Support for branching dialogues (BranchNode for logic, ChoiceNode for multiple answers),
+  - Support for branching dialogues (BranchNode for logic, ChoiceNode for multiple answers, conditional StartNodes to start the dialogue at different points),
   - Support for sortable event callbacks with the EventNode,
 2. Flexible save system with .CSV files,
 3. Ability to write dialogue in multiple langugages